Aylur/ags-docs/src/content/docs/config/theming.md

         App.applyCss(css)
     },

-    // specify that its a directory
+    // specify that its a directory, to make the monitor recursive 'directory',
-    'directory',
 )
 ```